luposdate3000/luposdate3000/documentation/README-performant-kotlin.md

 * "class-variables" and "instance-variables"<br/>
   Annotate all of these with "@JvmField" - otherwise the kotlin compiler generates useless getter and setter code.
   An "annotate-everything"-compiler option was suggested by other people too, but is currently not supported.
+* "get" and "set" kotlin-language feature <br/>
+  dont use the kotlin-language features "get" and "set" on fields, because they add an extra function, which can not be inlined.
+  If you need to, than write the getters/setters yourself and put the "inline" keyword in front of them.

 Current limitations of the kotlin compiler: